Apple headphones: Apple Earphones with Remote and Mic

-Apple In-Ear Headphone
+Apple In-Ear Headphones

 Apple In-Ear Headphones were introduced on September 9, 2008, intended as a premium option compared to Apple's bundled earbuds.
 Like the regular earbuds they have a remote control and microphone built-in.
-They add silicone ear tips and dual drivers advertised as "engineered for superior acoustic accuracy, balance, and clarity".
+They add silicone ear tips and dual balanced armature drivers advertised as "engineered for superior acoustic accuracy, balance, and clarity".
 The remote and protective case was redesigned on September 12, 2012, with the remote matching that of EarPods.
 Apple has since removed them from their online store.